precisely/bioinformatics/README.md

 so that other code repos can simply use this repo as a black box.

+## Requirements

+Docker must be installed and available.

 ## Installation

 An easy mnemonic: run the various `docker-*` scripts in alphabetical order!